 How to use Quick Parts to save frequently used text

 Do you have boilerplate text that you constantly reuse in certain legal contracts or documents?
-Text like a favourite or client specific clause or even an eSignature.
-To stop you searching and copying/pasting repeatable information, you can use the Quick Parts feature in Microsoft Word.
+Text like a favorite or client-specific clause or even an eSignature.
+To stop you from searching and copying/pasting repeatable information, you can use the Quick Parts feature in Microsoft Word.

 Quick parts or Autotext as it's sometimes referred to, allows you to save a frequently used piece of text or image, so you can quickly insert it in any new document that you’re creating.
 It's a great time saver that stops you from searching through the contract management system, time after time for that specific clause or text.

 How to save text or an image in Quick Parts

 - Select the piece of text or image that you would like to save to Quick Parts